ercas/otp_manager/README.rst

 * For all steps involving OTP, monitor progress and terminating OTP if it freezes or encounters an error
 * Provide access to the OTP subprocess and information about it
+* Automatically shutting down OTP to free up resources when the script exits

+**Important caveats**:

+* OpenJDK 8 JRE must be used instead of OpenJDK 9 JRE.
+OpenJDK 9 produces an obscure error with the `GeoTools <http://www.geotools.org/>`_ library when building the graph.

 Simple usage, paired with `route_distances`: